microsoft/Application-Insights-Workbooks/Documentation/Parameters/Text.md

 # Text Parameters

 Textbox parameters provide a simple way to collect text input from workbook users.
 They are used when it is not practical to use a drop down to collect the input (e.g. an arbitrary threshold or generic filters).
-Workbooks allow authors to get the default value of the textbox from a KQL query.
+Workbooks allow authors to get the default value of the textbox from a query.
 This allows interesting scenarios like setting the default threshold based on the p95 of the metric.

 A common use of textboxes is as internal variables used by other workbook controls.
-This is done by leveraging KQL for default values, and making the input control invisible in read-mode.
+This is done by leveraging a query for default values, and making the input control invisible in read-mode.
 For example, a user may want a threshold to come from a formulae (not a user) and then use the threshold in subsequent queries.

 ## Creating a text parameter
 1. Start with an empty workbook in edit mode.